 Wildlife spotting sheets

 Download these excellent wildlife spotting sheets and see how many different species you can spot!
 You can do this anywhere for example in your own garden or when you go for walks.
 Set a timeframe (e.g. 15-30 mins) wait patiently and see what you can spot.

 Apps to help identify wildlife

-Ollie and Oswald recommend:
+Oli and Oscar recommend:

-Get a copy of the excellent book 'The Walker's Guide to Outdoor Clues and Signs' for reconnecting with our inner instincts with nature
+Get a copy of the excellent book The Walker's Guide to Outdoor Clues and Signs to reawaken your inner guidance and instincts with nature.